-Mountain Rescue, RNLI etc., need to retain all the hard-won money they have raised via donations and the time and painstaking effort taken for fund-raising to fulfill the life-saving activities they perform.
+Mountain Rescue and other resuce organisations need to retain all the money they have raised via donations and the time and painstaking effort taken for fund-raising to fulfill the life-saving activities they perform.
 It is no exaggeration to say that many lives will be put at risk if the cost of the license goes up, voluntary SAR agencies have to contribute, or SAR channels removed.
-It is surely immoral to charge those persons who are fulfilling a humanitarian role and are already over-stretched because of increasing casualty rates, new legislation, etc.
+It immoral to charge those persons who are fulfilling a humanitarian role and are already over-stretched because of increasing casualty rates, new legislation.
+It must be emphasised that the government currently gives NO funding whatsoever to voluntary resuce organisations, yet they are so dependant on them in times of emergency.